Michael C. Kumpf, CHMM

-All renovations, such as alterations, modifications or additions to building spaces, systems, or equipment, must be pre-approved by the College Facilities Committee, chaired by Alex Shtromberg.
+All renovations, such as alterations, modifications or additions to building spaces, systems, or equipment, must be pre-approved by the College Facilities Committee, chaired by Michael C. Kumpf.
 Regardless of the funding source, no renovations may be performed without prior committee approval.
-(This College committee also includes the Dean, Asst.
-Dean, Building Manager, Shops Manager, EH&S Director, and Director of Information Systems.)
+This Facility Committee consists of: the Dean of the College, Associate Executive Dean, Assistant Deans, Facility Manager and the Director of the EHS&S Program.

-The Building Management Unit at the College of Chemistry is responsible for the coordination of maintenance for the seven-building College Complex.
-In Chemistry and Chemical & Biomolecular Engineering, building systems are critical to the operation of the experimental apparatus.
-As such, it is our goal to do our utmost to ensure that these buildings and the building systems are maintained in their optimal condition.
-The Building Management Unit is also responsible for emergency response, security, and protection of the occupants and operations during renovations and utility maintenance.
+College of Chemistry Building (Facilities) Management Unit is responsible for coordination of maintenance and repairs to the seven-building College Complex.
+For Chemistry and Chemical & Biomolecular Engineering departments properly functioning building systems are critical for the success of the departments' instructional and scientific research activities.
+CoC Facility Management Mission is to do their utmost to ensure that these buildings and the building systems are maintained in their optimal condition.
+The Facilities Management Unit is also responsible for emergency response, security, and protection of the occupants and operations during renovations and utility repairs, and maintenance.

-The "Who Does It!
+The booklet "Who Does It!
 Where to Find It!
-How To Do It Safely!" is a College of Chemistry tradition.
+How To Do It Safely!" is the College of Chemistry tradition.
 First appearing in hard copy in the mid-seventies, it is now in PDF form.
-The "Who Does it!...", as its name implies, outlines everything from safety and emergency protocols to service units and personnel contacts for the entire complex.
+The "Who Does it!...", as its name implies, outlines everything from safety and emergency protocols to service units for the College of Chemistry complex.
 This is a must have resource for any college occupant.
 It is required that all building occupants read and understand the safety section of the "Who Does It!..." before beginning any work in the College.
 (See Building Management documents below to download "Who Does it!....")

 Chemistry Complex Building Access

-Effective February 1, 2015 requests for keys and door access will be done electronically through the College’s online application link below.
-A valid CalNet authentication is required to log into the application (please read about CalNet authentication.)
-For more information see Building Access FAQ's.
+Keys request and building access is done electronically through the College’s online application.
+A valid CalNet ID is required to log into the application.

 If you are new to the College of Chemistry and have CalNet authentication log into the application, complete the required fields, and “Submit".
 You will receive an email confirmation when your PI, Supervisor or group delegate has approved your access.